This activity is about the air around us - what it's like now, and what it was like in the past.

 |2.2 billion years ago||Rocks could take no more oxygen.||Oxygen levels in the atmosphere began to increase until there was almost no carbon dioxide left in the atmosphere.|

 Let's start at the beginning, when the Earth first formed.
 Almost no rocks from that time exist on Earth, so we have to be very ingenious when looking for evidence.

 What was Earth's original atmosphere like, and what evidence do we have?

 The planet Venus is like the Earth in some ways, but its atmosphere is very different.
 The atmosphere on Venus is nearly all carbon dioxide, with a small amount of nitrogen.
 Scientists think that Earth's atmosphere when it first formed (about 4.6 billion years ago) was like this, with lots of carbon dioxide and water vapour which had escaped from volcanoes.
-One reason we think this happened on Earth is by studying volcanoes which erupt today, and observing the gases they give off.
+One piece of evidence we have for this happening on Earth is from studying volcanoes which erupt today, and observing the gases they give off.